GModal/vSwell/README.md

 ### Tips

-   * ANY MIDI noteon (with non-zero velocity) sent to the MIDI input port will trigger the envelope
+   * ANY MIDI noteon (with non-zero velocity) sent to the MIDI input port will trigger the envelope.

-   * Release fades to the SubEnvelope level
+   * Release fades to the SubEnvelope level.

    * Setting the SubEnv Level above 0.1 and adjusting the envelope to slowly raise the level can create an effect similar to compression.
 It's not really compression *per se*, but it sounds cool (adding reverb also is cool).